 “If you don’t enjoy the vivacity of a mall, you’re definitely more vulnerable to all the sales,” says Yarrow.
 The stress of the crowds and the BOGO signs and the impending realization that you have no idea what to get your dad for Christmas—it all adds up.
 Suddenly you’re buying a sweater that you’re not even sure he’ll like because it’s 60 percent off, and it gets your total over $200 (so you get a free scarf with your purchase, which suddenly seems incredibly important).

 Which brings us to Yarrow’s biggest tip of all: buy less stuff.
-This year, she’s getting rid of half her holiday shopping list and eliminating all the token gifts for people she hardly talks to anymore.
+She recently got rid of half her holiday shopping list and eliminated all the token gifts for people she hardly talks to anymore.
 Which isn’t to say that you should give up on those people altogether.
 It’s just that a present you scrambled to buy isn’t the way to express your affection for that person, says Yarrow.
 She thinks that people would be relieved not to have to participate in the endless gift-giving game and instead agree to enjoy a glass of wine together.
 “I’m just so tired, as I think most people are, of thinking about what people could possibly want for a present,” she says.
 “I want to be inspired the other way around.”

 She says a lot of the consumers she interviews feel this way too.
 They’re inundated with the same cheap stuff at every store,ultimately giving meaningless presents to people who don’t want them.